moogacs/docs.buf.build/docs/breaking/rules.md

 change, re-using these numbers in the future will result in either bugs (in the case of enums) or actual wire incompatibilities (in the case of messages, if the type differs).
-This is a JSON breaking change for enum values if enum values are serialized as ints (which is an option).
+This is a JSON breaking change for enum values if enum values are serialized as integers (which is an option).
 Protobuf provides the ability to [reserve](https://developers.google.com/protocol-buffers/docs/proto3#reserved) numbers to prevent them being re-used in the future.
 For example:

 ```protobuf